 And MacDonald himself, once a dashing young Green Beret physician, iconically bright and successful and handsome, now in his seventies, in his fourth decade of wearing the orange suit in a metal cage, sadder and wiser and apparently doomed to die in prison, still protesting his innocence.

 Why revisit this case, why care about it?
 Although the case was not overwhelming in sheer numbers of victims, not ignited by celebrity suspects, it was in it’s way the Crime of the Century.
 The human drama pushed to extremes– Charles Manson meets a Golden Boy, except that perhaps, like Jekyll and Hyde, they are one and the same.

 And famous because of the drama of justice, and the wildly curved lenses of pubic perception.
 Job himself and his Biblical patience and pain on trial, helpless to do anything but watch events unfold in a personal horror film.
 Heroism on trial.
 Human limits on trial.
 Depravity on trial.

 Can goodness and evil exist so closely together in these extremes, can you open your freezer to find a fire inside?

-The first punch is a revisit of Joe McGinnis’ “Fatal Vision,” the book made into a miniseries watched by sixty million Americans.
+The first punch is a revisit of Joe McGinnis’ “Fatal Vision,” the book made into a miniseries watched by sixty million Americans–read the book if you haven’t.
 At the end of the day, we see through the facade of Jeff MacDonald.
 With the author’s help, we see why the jury could have come to no other conclusion: MacDonald was some sort of psychopath, who snapped at least that one wretched night and butchered, by icepick and club, all he supposedly held dear.